 This Friday, like every other Friday I was hitting the gym.
 Normally I go first thing in the morning, properly hydrated (from lots of water as soon as I wake up).
-This Friday was different.
+But, this Friday was different.
 Spending an afternoon working, coffee-ing and not really drinking enough water, didn’t do my performance any favours.

 Dehydration is the number one reason why you’re lacking energy, why your bones are clicking and why you generally feel just a little bit crappy.